Local shelters rescue pups from Puerto Rico

 She is asking the community to suggest a name for the dog.

-The Animal Welfare League is now caring for three smaller refugees, weighing 20 to 25 pounds, and similar in size to pugs or French bulldogs, said Animal League executive director Karen Slomba.
+The Animal Welfare League is now caring for three smaller refugees, weighing 20 to 25 pounds, and similar in size to pugs or French bulldogs, AWL executive director Karen Slomba said.

 The Animal Welfare League has 30 dogs and 40 cats ready for adoption.

-The Welfare League is holding a "Kitten Shower" from noon to 3 p.m. today and tomorrow at the shelter, 3519 Drance St., Port Charlotte.
-Refreshments will be available.
-Masks are required at this event.
-A cloth mask can be provided for a $3 donation.
+The AWL recently held a “Kitten Shower” at the shelter, 3519 Drance St., in Port Charlotte.

 For more information about Suncoast Humane Society, visit www.humane.org or call 941-474-7884.